CodeSonia/CodeSonia_Personal_Portfolio/README.md

 - Calendar - a feature for the contact form.
 This is so that users can easily book a conversation call with me.
 - Achievements - this to showcase me in my best light.
 As I will gain experience, I can put this on the section to make myself more attractive to recruiters.
 - Blog section - help build brand personality and useful tips for developers.
-Dark mode toggle button - create a 'cooler' button with a sun or moon.
+- Dark mode toggle button - create a 'cooler' button with a sun or moon.
+- Submit function on modal form should reset - this currently does not work.

 #### General maintenance
 - CodeSonia should always remain consistent, relevant and provide accurate information.
 For this reason, every year, the website will be updated with new information.